Descendants (2015 film): Prequel spin-off

 Before the film's premiere air date, Disney Channel announced a live action mini series leading up to the event.
 Every day leading up to the release of the film, a new episode of Descendants: School of Secrets would be released revealing more secrets about the students at Auradon Prep.
 Each episode of the series is under 5 minutes long, with 23 episodes in total.

 Animated spin-off

 Right after the film finished airing on Disney Channel, it was announced that an animated short spinoff titled Descendants: Wicked World would be released on September 18, 2015.
 Furthermore, former Phineas and Ferb storyboard artist Aliki Theofilopoulos Grafft announced on Twitter that she was directing the series, with Jenni Cook as producer, and that the original cast would be reprising their roles.

 Television special

 Disney Channel announced a television special titled Descendants: The Royal Wedding which premiered on August 13, 2021.

 Soundtrack

 Descendants is a soundtrack album by the cast of Descendants, released on July 31, 2015 by Walt Disney Records.
-The soundtrack peaked at number 1 in United States at Billboard 200, number one on the US Top Digital Albums and topped the US Top Soundtracks.
+The soundtrack peaked at No. 1 in United States at Billboard 200, No. 1 on the US Top Digital Albums and topped the US Top Soundtracks.